thisguygil/bobo/README.md

 The greatest Discord bot on the planet.

 ## Features
-* Playing music in voice channels from all Lavaplayer-supported sources (see below)
+* Playing music in voice channels from all Lavaplayer-supported sources (see below) and Spotify
 * Clipping audio from voice channels (can configure channel to receive all clips)
 * Chat with AI (ChatGPT)
 * AI-generate Images (DALL-E)